 Vice Admiral Zachary O’Connell

-Zachary O'Connell is the current Bravo Fleet Community Relations Officer.
-He was formerly the Executive Officer of Task Force 9.
+Zachary O'Connell is the current Commanding Officer of Task Force 72, and is stationed on Starbase 72 orbiting Minos Korva.
+He was formerly the Fleet's Logistics Officer, Community Relations Officer, and Executive Officer of Task Force 9.

 The O’Connell family was a wealthy and prominent business family that had thrived for four generations in the heart of New York City.
 Four years after Zachary’s birth, his parents were killed in a hovercraft accident outside of Pensacola, Florida during a business trip.
 Custody of Zachary was granted to his only living relative, his mother’s brother, Richard Noble.